FRANCHISEE F.A.Q (FREQUENTLY ASKED QUESTIONS)

-In some Australian states, we are required by law to contribute to the annual budget for fire services.
+We are required by law to contribute to the annual budget for fire services.
 The relevant authority in these States determines the amount of our mandatory contribution.
 It is calculated on our percentage share of the premium income received by all insurers for particular classes of insurance cover, in the preceding financial year.

-We pass the cost of our contribution on to you as a levy which we charge on the premium you pay on the particular class of insurance policies on which our contribution is calculated.
+We pass the cost of our contribution on to you as a levy which we charge on the premium you pay for the particular class of insurance policies on which our contribution is calculated.
 We call this the “Fire Services Levy” (FSL).

 Depreciation Schedule (Only applicable to Jims Mowing Franchisees) for the Tools Policy